 The conclusions of Coronatime are good news for poor people.

 One of the weaknesses of much speculative sci-fi – for example, the otherwise not-totally-awful movie In Time, is that although the whole basis of civilisation has changed, people still act the same as in the “real” world.
 In Time, for example, features rich people who are effectively immortal unless they suffer injuries or violence.
 Yet everyone is still running around with 2015-type guns; driving cars; and engaging in all sorts of dangerous activity.

 Obviously if you had the prospect of living forever, or if you hoped to sell your remaining life expectancy to someone else in exchange for fabulous riches, you would alter your lifestyle to ensure you wouldn’t come to physical harm.

-In Biotime, there hasn’t been a murder in New York City for centuries.
+In Coronatime, no-one has been murdered in New York City for centuries.
 So when someone tries to kill 250,000 people, everyone sits up and takes notice.

 Plus: when 250,000 lives are threatened, the value of life goes up.
 What kind of perverse incentives does that create for the wealthy?

 It life really was money, no-one would be flying in aircraft, or driving cars, or doing anything remotely risky – unless, as in Coronatime, you belonged to a cult – the One Lifers – who rejected the whole principle of buying or selling life expectancy and lived only your natural life-span, in the belief that a finite lifetime would enhance your creativity.